GMC National Trainee Survey Results

 The GMC National Training Surveys are organised and managed by the GMC and are facilitated by Deaneries and HEE local offices throughout the UK.

 The Trainee Survey has been running annually since 2007 and now forms part of the evidence base for the GMC’s Quality Improvement Framework and provides a snapshot of trainee opinions and views of the training posts and programmes in each deanery/HEE local office.
 The deanery/HEE local office uses the responses from the surveys to identify areas of concern to be investigated or areas of good practice which can be shared to improve training throughout Health Education North East.

-Junior doctors, who are training in hospitals, GP practices and other healthcare settings, ranked the region as number one in the UK for 17 of the 18 indicators in the annual national training survey published by the General Medical Council, second only in the Local Teaching indicator.
+Junior doctors, who are training in hospitals, GP practices and other healthcare settings, ranked the region as number one in the UK in 17 of18 indicators (excluding Defence and Pharmacy Deaneries) in the annual national training survey published by the General Medical Council, second only in the Local Teaching indicator.

 We have used the GMC Survey results to produce a number of ranking and trend reports to support local quality management.
 All reports can be viewed here